-How to use Pingdom to Measure (and Monitor) the Performance of a Website – Effectively!
+How to use Pingdom to Measure (and Monitor) the Speed and Performance of a Website – Effectively!

 - Last updated:

 Regular readers may remember that a while back I reviewed one of my favorite website speed testing tools: GTMetrix.
 Speed testing is an essential task for all website owners, providing valuable insight into how fast our sites load under various circumstances and at different times of the day.

 In this article, I’ll take a look at Pingdom, one of the best-known website monitoring and speed testing tools currently available.
 At first glance, Pingdom may seem like a relatively simple testing tool — because of its seemingly basic free speed test — but once you register a whole world of other features becomes available.

 Starting with the aforementioned free speed testing tool and how to use it, let’s take a look at all that Pingdom has to offer.